 8. Tour Finca La Isla

-I know what you’re thinking.
-Who goes on vacation and decides to tour a working farm?
+I know what you’re thinking, who goes on vacation and decides to tour a working farm?
 I promise that you won’t regret this.

 Finca La Isla is an organic farm that has been in operation for 30+ years.
 They have over 150 different types of trees and plants that they grow here.
 Once you walk in, you will definitely want to take the self-guided tour.

 This place is incredible!
-Take a walk while you learn about all of the edible things in this forest and then head back to reception to samples some of the fresh fruit and juice!
+Take a walk while you learn about all of the edible things in this forest and then head back to reception to sample some of the fresh fruit and juice!
 If you are interested in learning more they even offer classes.